itsme-zeix/NUSMaps/README.md

 > [!IMPORTANT]
 > **Please note that the walking route service is no longer hosted, so the route-finding feature is currently unavailable.
 If you need to test the routing functionality, feel free to reach out to us for assistance.**
 >
-> Nov 2024: Expo Go 52 broke the frontend for the Expo Go app..
+> Nov 2024: Expo Go 52 broke the frontend for the Expo Go app.
 APK still works fine, but using the app through Expo Go for iOS/Android will no longer work.
 Sorry!
 I hope to rewrite this app some day in something more maintainable.

 ### Setting up NUSMaps Application to run locally